 STAYING IN A HOMESTAY

-One of the must-do’s is staying with the locals.
-In many places, such as around Cape Town, in 1000 Hills of Kwazulu Natal, you can experience South African hospitality and discover the way of linving in their community.
+A must is staying with the locals.
+In many places, such as around Cape Town, in 1000 Hills of Kwazulu Natal, you can experience South African hospitality and discover the way of living in their community.
 You will share everything in the house with the people; not just the bathroom but also the food.

 AUGRABIES NATIONAL PARK

-One of the lesser known parks in South Africa is Augrabies, located in the Northern Cape.
+One of the lesser-known parks in South Africa is Augrabies, located in the Northern Cape.
 This does not mean that a visit to this park is not worth it!
-Augrabies houses one of the oldest landscapes of Africa.
+Augrabies houses one of the oldest landscapes in Africa.
 The main attraction of the park is the 56 meters high waterfall, which is a spectacular sight in the arid landscape of the Karoo.
 The park served as the setting for the BBC series, Walking with Cavemen.